larosafrancesco289/sampler-bench/README.md

 - Multiple samplers: temperature, top-p, top-k, min-p, top-n-sigma.
 - Single-judge or multi-judge scoring with an LLM as a judge.
 - JSON results suitable for analysis or visualization.
-- Next.js frontend for leaderboards, criteria breakdowns, and distributions.
+- Next.js frontend for leaderboards, criteria breakdowns, distributions, and an MMLU accuracy leaderboard.

 ### Setup
 Prerequisites